-MAVM can process both IP streaming and files.
+MAVM can process IP streaming, HDMI, SDI and audio/video files.
 MAVM uses "no reference" video and audio quality metrics.
 It means that when you want to measure the quality of a video, you only have to provide this video.

-At start up, MAVM displays a small window which enables to enter the URL of the audio/video source (IP streaming or file) and run the monitoring.
+At start up, MAVM displays a small window which enables to enter the URL of the audio/video source (IP streaming, HDMI signal, SDI signal or file) and run the monitoring.

 This window also enables to select the audio and video metrics to use.